When to Call the Professionals for Roof Inspections

-A couple of things that you could look for are caulking that has cracked, as well as any shingles that may appears as though they have buckled, blistered, curled, or be broken.
+A couple of things that you could look for are caulking that has cracked, as well as any shingles that may appear as though they have buckled, blistered, curled, or broken.

 If you find grit buildup from asphalt roofing tiles in or near the gutters, you need to have a professional involved immediately.
 This could be a sign that your roof is nearing the end of its life cycle and needs replacing before other issues arise.